 Governors, Leaders, Teachers and Support Staff are accountable for improving the educational opportunities for pupils entitled to the Pupil Premium.

-If you have any further questions about Pupil Premium, or you believe that your child may be eligible for free school meals please contact Mr. Collins for a confidential discussion or ask for the forms at the school office.
+If you have any further questions about Pupil Premium, or you believe that your child may be eligible for free school meals please contact Ms Jordan or Mrs Payne for a confidential discussion or ask for the forms at the school office.